grum-tez/archetype-docs/docs/tests/binding.md

 ## Entry points

 An asynchronous call method is generated for each entry point.
 Its name is the same as the contract's.
 It takes the same arguments as the contract's, plus a [`Parameters`](/docs/tests/apis/types#parameters) object to set the caller account and optionally the amount of tez sent.
+It returns a [`CallResult`](/docs/tests/apis/types#callresult) value.

 For example, consider the following contract: